Course Outline

 Goal:

-To develop and demonstrate your understanding of advertising techniques, please find two recent Australian advertising campaigns, one evaluated as ineffective and one as effective.
-This task asks you to, and allows you to show your ability to deconstruct the chosen advertisements, to identify and detail the key creative characteristics of effective advertising communication, with regard to the overall branding and positioning of the product or service, and the assumed target audiences.
+To develop and demonstrate your understanding of advertising techniques, and drawing on the Task information sheet provided in class, please find and deconstruct two recent Australian advertising campaigns/ads, one evaluated by you as creatively ineffective and one as creatively and rhetorically effective and persuasive.
+This task asks you to identify and detail the key creative characteristics of effective advertising communication, with regard to the overall branding and positioning of the product or service, and the assumed target audiences.

 Product: Report